Super Idol (Taiwanese TV series): Buzzer format

 A format similar to the Got Talent franchise and used on earlier phases of the competition, each judge in a panel of five has a buzzer to light up during a performance.
 When the contestant received at least three buzzer hits (but not all five), their performance is suspended.
-If the contestant did not receive all five buzzer hits, the judges may entitle a contestant an additional 30-second "encore performance", otherwise the contestant is eliminated immediately.
+If the contestant did not receive all five buzzer hits, the judges may allow a contestant an additional 30-second "encore performance", otherwise the contestant is eliminated immediately.
 The contestant advances if they received less than three buzzer hits at the end of the performance (and during "encore performance" if applicable), but the contestant is eliminated if the contestant still receive at least three buzzer hits after the "encore performance".
 In some seasons, each judge has one "save" to use, to save a contestant from elimination.

 During seasons six and seven, the number of judges is reduced to three and now requires no more than two buzzer hits to advance; getting two buzzer hits suspends the performance, and a third buzzer eliminated the contestant immediately.